MolchanovDmitry/CommitPrefixIdeaPlugin/README.md

 Helps you to insert the task number from current branch to the beginning of the commit message.

 ## Instruction
+1. Wait project indexing.
-1. Open Tools -> Commit Prefix Plugin
+2. Open Tools -> Commit Prefix Plugin.
-2. Add rule:
+3. Add rule:

 ![](img/plugin_parametrization.png)
-3. Now your commit changes dialog always has actual task prefix in commit message:
+4. Now your commit changes dialog always has actual task prefix in commit message:

 ![](img/commit_dialog.png)